The Index Map in Algebraic K-Theory: Introduction

 By looping this map, we obtain an $A_\infty$-map

-In Sections \ref{sub:indexaut} and \ref{e1} we give two complementary constructions of the $A_\infty$-structure of this map, one combinatorial and suited to non-homotopical settings such as the study of $\Aut(R((t)))$, and one $\infty$-categorical and suited to homological settings such as the study of Tate objects in stable $\infty$-categories (cf. \cite{Hennion}).
+In Section \ref{sub:indexaut} and in a sequel \cite{BGW:Segal}, we give two complementary constructions of the $A_\infty$-structure of this map, one combinatorial and suited to non-homotopical settings such as the study of $\Aut_{\Tate(R)}(R((t)))$, and one $\infty$-categorical and suited to homological settings such as the study of Tate objects in stable $\infty$-categories (cf. \cite{Hennion}).
 These constructions encode computations of the index of automorphisms of Tate objects, and of higher torsion invariants of tuples of such.
-In \cite{BGW:14}, we apply this to establish the compatibility of our $K$-theoretic definition of higher Contou-Carr\`ere symbols with the extent definitions in dimensions 1 and 2.
+In \cite{BGW:14}, we apply this to establish the compatibility of our $K$-theoretic definition of higher Contou-Carr\`ere symbols with the existing definitions in dimensions 1 and 2.